 The purpose of the community partnerships Project was to help Scottish citizens to learn more about how the parliament works and how best to engage with its democratic process.
 Each organisation had to identify and develop a themed area of work – we chose employment with the goal of encouraging employers to provide more effective mental health support in the workplace.
 Our intention was to provide an employer’s guide based around the case studies of local employers drawn from local government, private and charity sectors.

-Led by Michel and Suzy Syrett, our mental health champions and supported by our service users, we successfully achieved the production of the employer’s guide but also undertook a number of other activities:
+Led by Michel Syrett and Suzy Johnson-Syrett, our mental health champions, and supported by our service users, we successfully achieved the production of the employers guide but also undertook a number of other activities: